My boss was aghast: "You'll ruin the transmission," he cried out. "Put it in park first, and then turn off the ignition."

 Tom: You've probably heard of the parking pawl.
 It used to play with parking Peter and parking Mary back in the '60s.

 Ray: You see what I have to live with, folks?
 The parking pawl is a lever that locks up the output shaft of the transmission and prevents it from turning.
-That's what keeps the car from rolling down the
+That's what keeps the car from rolling down the hill when you put the transmission in park.

 Tom: But that's not the real issue here, Garland.
 Bosses are concerned about efficiency, are they not?
 And it's more efficient to shut off the car his way (and, by the way, the way 285 million other Americans do it).